Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ## Exercise 5: Pull a request from the model via Postman

 In this exercise, you will provide the model with data points and receive a prediction back.
+Now that we have a deployed model, a API call can be made.

 Duration: 5 minutes